2026 Crisis April 7, 2026 · Updated April 15, 2026

 3. Stop treating rate cuts as a debt strategy.

 Cédric lost 14 months and $12,600 in interest waiting for a rate cut to solve a problem the rate never controlled.
 If your unsecured debt exceeds $10,000–$15,000 and you cannot pay it off within three years at current payments, the math is already broken.
 A rate cut does not fix broken math.
 A consumer proposal restructures it.
+See how minimum payments are designed to keep you in debt.

 4. If the mortgage renewal is the trigger, act before it closes.